In this blog series, we’re busting open four pervasive myths about enterprise applications.

 Does modernizing IT have to break the bank?
 Consider that myth busted.
 Check out this infographic to see what other myths you can bust by partnering with NetApp to build your hybrid cloud.

-Jean Banko is Senior Manager, Portfolio Marketing at NetApp.
-She is responsible for advancing the company’s global marketing strategy and strengthening market recognition for NetApp’s on-premises storage-as-a-service offerings.
+Jean Banko is senior manager, Product Marketing at NetApp.
+She is responsible for advancing the company’s global marketing strategy and strengthening market recognition for NetApp’s portfolio on the AWS Cloud.

-As a veteran of the cloud computing, AI, and storage industry, Jean has more than 25 years of experience leading and implementing successful global product marketing, product management, and marketing strategies.
+As a veteran of the cloud computing, AI/ML, and storage industry, Jean has more than 25 years of experience leading and implementing successful global product marketing, product management, and marketing strategies.